 A building consent is confirmation by us that the proposed building, plumbing, drainage and safety requirements comply with the building code.
 Almost all building work needs a building consent, and you may also need resource consent for earthworks, building and other environmental effects.

 We strongly recommend that you get in touch with us during the planning stages of your project to ensure that you are on the right track.

 Find out how to apply for a building consent and how much it costs.
-Remember your work cannot start until the fees are paid and your building consent is approved.
+Remember your work cannot start until the fees are paid and your building consent is granted.

 Applications with incorrect information however may take longer to process.
-In this situation applicants will receive a written request for further information.
-Processing the application will only continue when the requested information is correct, then your consent will be granted.
+In this situation applicants will receive a written request for further information, which will stop the 20 working day clock.
+Processing of the application will continue and the clock will restart when the requested information is provided in full and is correct.
+Then your consent will be granted.

 Vehicle Crossing Application/Rapid number requests